Loading...

 This tab shows a table of files you have uploaded.
 A button allows you to upload new files.

-The table contains the file name, file data type (vector or raster), format (CSV, KML, DXF, DWG, SHP, TAB, GeoPackage, FileGeoDatabase, GeoJSON, GeoTIFF), size, status and the date of upload.
+The table contains the file name, file data type (vector or raster), format (CSV, KML, DXF, DWG, SHP, TAB, GeoPackage, FileGeoDatabase, GeoJSON, GeoTIFF), size, and the date of upload.
 Multiple files can have the same name.

 You can select one or more files in the table by checking them and the Delete function becomes available.
 This allows you to delete multiple files at once.